nt246/NTRES-6100-data-science/assignments/assignment_9.md

 <br>

-**Acknowledgements:** Exercise 2 was adapted (with permission) from Iain Carmichael’s course [STOR 390: Introduction to Data Science](https://idc9.github.io/stor390/#course_material).
+**Acknowledgements:** Exercises 1 and 2 were adapted (with permission) from Iain Carmichael’s course [STOR 390: Introduction to Data Science](https://idc9.github.io/stor390/#course_material).

 <br>